Personnel Leasing in Eastern Europe

 • Eastern European workers often do not receive social benefits and taxes in Germany.
 This allows companies to achieve greatly reduced costs for their staff, which in turn can lead to significant increases in profits.

-Are you looking for flexible labour as Temporary workers from abroadyou should consider personnel leasing in Eastern Europe.
-Temporary work in Eastern Europe can significantly increase your company's profit potential and improve your working atmosphere at the same time.
+Are you looking for flexible labour as Temporary workers from abroad?
+Then you should consider personnel leasing from Eastern Europe.
+Temporary work from Eastern Europe can significantly increase your company's profit potential and improve your working atmosphere at the same time.

 Foreign labour force in Germany

-Find temporary workers in Eastern Europe - with us as your personnel service provider!
+How do you find temporary workers in Eastern Europe?
+With us as your personnel service provider!

-Personnel leasing is an efficient solution to reduce personnel costs.
-Besides the economic aspect, personnel leasing also offers other advantages for companies, such as flexibility or risk minimisation.
+Personnel leasing is an efficient solution for reducing personnel costs.
+In addition to the economic aspect, it also offers other advantages for companies, such as flexibility and risk minimisation.

 Temporary Work International - Your Partner!

-As a personnel service provider, we specialize in temporary employment from Poland, the Czech Republic, Romania, Croatia, Hungary and other countries We specialize in other European countries and have built up a large network abroad.
-This network guarantees the professional and rapid placement of temporary workers from Poland and Eastern Europe to Germany.
+As a personnel service provider, we specialize temporary employment from Poland, the Czech Republic, Romania, Croatia, Hungary and other European countries.
+We have built up a large network abroad, which guarantees the professional and rapid placement of temporary workers from Poland and Eastern Europe to Germany.

 We place qualified specialists from areas such as solar technology, automotive industryIT, engineering, crafts, constructionindustry, logistics, production as well as other industries.

-We take care of the entire process, permits, accommodation, catering and travel.
+We take care of the entire process: permits, accommodation, catering, and travel.
 Are you looking for temporary workers?
-Let us know your requirements and we will find you the right temporary workers and subcontractors from Eastern Europe.
+Let us know your requirements, and we will find the right temporary workers and subcontractors from Eastern Europe.
 You can also contact us for short-term requirements.

 Are you looking for temporary workers from Eastern Europe?

-A staff leasing contract is usually a very cost-effective and efficient option to employ a workforce from Eastern Europe.
-Staff leasing allows companies to offer their employees a high-quality working environment while reducing costs.
-However, there are some requirements that need to be considered when using staff leasing.
+An employee leasing contract is usually a very cost-effective and efficient option for employing labour from Eastern Europe.
+Staff leasing enables companies to provide a high-quality working environment for their employees while reducing costs.
+However, there are certain requirements that must be considered when using labour leasing.

-The first step in planning a staff leasing contract is to identify the employer's specifications.
-First, all the requirements for the company need to be clarified so that the right services can be selected.
-For example, it may be useful to ensure that the service meets the needs of the company and that all legal requirements are met.
+The first step in planning a staff leasing contract is to identify the employer’s specific needs.
+All requirements must be clarified in advance so that suitable services can be selected.
+For example, it is essential to ensure that the service aligns with the company’s needs and complies with all legal regulations.

-Another necessary prerequisite for the conclusion of a staff leasing contract is a solid contract with general terms and conditions (GTC).
-The contract should contain detailed information on the scope of the service as well as on billing and payment terms.
-There must also be clauses that are specific to the particularity of staff leasing.
+Another essential prerequisite for concluding a staff leasing contract is a solid agreement with general terms and conditions (GTC).
+The contract should include detailed information about the scope of services, billing procedures, and payment terms.
+It must also contain clauses tailored to the specifics of staff leasing.

 Do you have any questions?
-Contact us and we will help you with all legal issues concerning the temporary employment contract.
+Contact us, and we’ll assist you with all legal matters related to your employee leasing contract.

-Special legal features of personnel leasing in Eastern Europe
+What are the legal particularities of personnel leasing in Eastern Europe?

 You should know that!

-The Personnel Leasing in Eastern Europe offers companies a flexible way to deploy skilled labour effectively.
+Personnel leasing in Eastern Europe offers companies a flexible way to deploy skilled labour effectively.
 But beware: behind this attractive option lies a complex legal framework that must be carefully observed.
-National laws, international regulations and the EU Directive on the posting of workers play a decisive role here.
-Don't panic - we'll explain step by step what it takes to make your personnel leasing in Eastern Europe a complete success!
+National laws, international regulations, and the EU Directive on the posting of workers all play a decisive role.
+Don’t panic, we’ll explain step by step what it takes to make your personnel leasing in Eastern Europe a complete success!

-The legal foundation: national laws and the EU directive
+What do national laws and the EU directive look like?

-When it comes to the Personnel Leasing Eastern Europe different legal areas come together.
-The national regulations of the sending country govern the conditions under which employees may be posted, while the country of assignment insists that the applicable labour and social standards are observed.
+When it comes to Personnel Leasing in Eastern Europe When it comes to personnel leasing in Eastern Europe, different legal areas come into play.
+The national regulations of the sending country govern the conditions under which employees may be posted, while the host country insists that applicable labour and social standards are upheld.
 This is where the EU Directive on the posting of workers comes into play.
 It ensures that posted employees enjoy the same rights as local workers.

-In concrete terms, this means Minimum wage regulations, working time laws and safety regulations must be strictly adhered to.
-Companies that ignore these requirements run the risk of high fines and legal consequences.
-Complete preparation is important here.
+In concrete terms, this means minimum wage regulations, working time laws, and safety standards must be strictly observed.
+Companies that ignore these requirements risk hefty fines and legal consequences.
+Thorough preparation is essential.

-With the A1 certificate is a document that must be present for every employee posted within the EU.
-This certificate proves that the posted employee is still insured in the social security system of the country of origin.
-Without this "insurance card", the Personnel Leasing in Eastern Europe nothing.
+The A1 certificate is a mandatory document for every employee posted within the EU.
+This certificate proves that the posted employee remains insured under the social security system of their country of origin.
+Without this "insurance card", personnel leasing in Eastern Europe is not possible.

-Our tip: Apply for the certificate from the relevant authority in good time, as delays can bring the entire process to a standstill.
+Our tip: Apply for the certificate from the relevant authority well in advance, as delays can bring the entire process to a halt.
 Well-organised document management will save you stress and unnecessary hassle.

 • Location and duration,